Annual Events in NYC

 New York Comic-Con/Anime Festival

 With geek culture having established an undeniable influence over mainstream entertainment, Comic-Con is gaining more and more ground.
-With the NY Anime Fest alliance still in effect, expect to see costumed cosplayers.
+With anine an integral part of the show, expect to see costumed cosplayers.
 They'll provide plenty to gawk at, even if you don't hit the fest's many booths, panels and screenings.

 Columbus Day Parade